All Episodes

 PatriotMobile.com slash verdict.

-That's PatriotMobile.com slash verdict.
+That's patriotmobile.com slash verdict.

 Or 972 Patriot.

-Use a promo code verdict.
+Use the promo code VERDICK.

-You get a free month of service.
+You're going to free month of service.

-Promo code verdict for a free month of service.
+Promo code Verdict for a free month of service.

 PatriotMobile.com slash verdict.